rodpcastro/gdeepseries/src/README.md

 # Infinite-depth free-surface Green function
 The infinite-depth free-surface Green function represents the spatial component of a velocity potential induced at a field point $p(x, y, z)$ by a pulsating source point $q(\xi, \eta, \zeta)$.
-Before presenting the expressions, we define the following quantities
+Before presenting the Green function expressions, we define the following quantities

 $$
 \begin{split}